 You can apply to have previous study from another institution or another Gifu-city degree program recognised, and the credit transferred to your current degree program at Gifu-city.
-Credit transfer is also known as 'advanced standing'.
+Credit transfer is also known as 'advanced standing' or recognition for prior learning (RPL).

 - It is essential that you submit your application for credit transfer as early into your degree program, as possible.
 Please be aware that delays in applying for credit transfer could result in you undertaking courses which ultimately are not required for the completion of your degree.